 Fibre is essential for optimal function of the digestive system in ruminants and assists in preventing health problems.
 Fibre stimulates rumen motility and saliva production, providing natural buffering (maintaining required pH levels) of the rumen environment.
 Effective fibre is provided from roughage such as hay, silage or straw and should make up a minimum of 10% of the total ration.
 Effective fibre refers to the percentage of fibre that effectively promotes chewing and saliva production, which is determined by fibre length.
 Processing roughage (for example into a pelleted form) limits the effectiveness of the fibre as the particle size is reduced.

-In addition, the total diet should contain a minimum of 30% neutral detergent fibre (NDF) for effective rumen function.
-NDF is the chemical measurement of slowly digested fibre.
+In addition, the total diet should contain a minimum of 30% neutral detergent fibre for effective rumen function.